shaunjosephstewart/shaunjosephstewart/README.md

 # Shaun Joseph Stewart
 ### [Project Management Professional (PMP) | Producer | IT Specialist](http://www.linkedin.com/in/shaunjosephstewart)

-Customer-first IT specialist and Project Management Professional with a service mindset that started at Apple, grew through coordinating creative work as a freelance associate producer and video editor, and now guides how I lead and deliver in IT.
-At Apple I learned patient, plain-language support and front-of-house training.
-As a producer and editor, I refined planning, handoffs, and stakeholder alignment under real deadlines.
-As an IT specialist, I combine that foundation with calm troubleshooting, clear status updates, and simple SOPs that make fixes stick.
-I keep learning through labs, coursework, and real projects, supported by current certifications (PMP, CompTIA, ITIL, AWS, Microsoft) and a near complete B.S. in Information Technology at Western Governors University.
+Customer-centered IT specialist, producer, and PMP with Apple-trained customer care, production-tested project discipline, and hands-on experience supporting endpoints, accounts, and networks, plus a creative portfolio spanning documentaries, online fashion content, e-commerce, and experiential campaigns.

-Over the years, I have had the privilege of contributing to the visions and needs of HBO, Sotheby’s, Google, Universal Music Group, Condé Nast, Yoox Net-A-Porter Group, Paper Magazine, the Hamptons International Film Festival, and several remarkable artists.
+I’ve contributed to the creative visions and digital operations of HBO, Sotheby’s, Google, Universal Music Group, Condé Nast, Yoox Net-A-Porter Group, Paper Magazine, the Hamptons International Film Festival, and several artists by blending creative strategy, practical IT know-how, and disciplined delivery on fast-moving projects.

+I pair patient front-of-house support with solid planning, clean handoffs, and stakeholder alignment; in technical roles I’m known for accurate triage, calm troubleshooting, and plain-language updates that keep users and leaders aligned.
+I document fixes as clear step-by-step procedures to prevent repeat issues and reduce the average time it takes to resolve problems.

+I’m committed to growing and continuously learning through labs, coursework, and real projects; current certifications include PMP, CompTIA A+, ITIL 4 Foundation, AWS Cloud Practitioner, Microsoft 365 Fundamentals, and LPI Linux Essentials.